daneezza/speech-recognition-and-transcript-generator/README.md

 2. Speak clearly into your microphone
 3. Watch as your speech appears as text in real-time
 4. Use "Stop Recording" to pause the recognition
-5. "Clear" button removes all transcribed text
+5. The "Clear" button removes all transcribed text
 6. "Download Transcript" saves your text as a file

 ## Browser Support 🌐